 What Happens at USCIS Naturalization Interview

-To become U.S citizens, immigrants have to carry off the naturalization process, which took years to navigate and comply with the U.S. immigration system.
+To become U.S citizen, immigrant has to carry off the naturalization process, which took years to navigate and comply with the U.S. immigration system.

-The interview is the final step of the naturalization process in which the USCIS officer will conduct one to one interactive sessions with the applicant to fulfill the following purpose;
+The interview is the final step of the naturalization process in which the USCIS officer will conduct one to one interactive session with the applicant to fulfill the following purpose;

 - Test your knowledge about U.S. government history, rules, and regulations.

 - The decision of eligibility for U.S. citizenship.

 Documents required to bring to USCIS Naturalization Interview

 You are required to appear at the USCIS office at the scheduled date, time along with the following documents;

 - Interview appointment notice

 - Form I-551, Permanent Resident Card

 - A state-issued ID card such as a driver’s license etc.